Zambia - Data Protection Overview

 Biometric data: Personal data resulting from scientific analysis relating to the physical, physiological, or behavioural characteristics of a natural person, which confirm the unique identification of that natural person.

-Pseudonymisation: Processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information, where that additional information is kept separately and is subject to technical and organisational measures to ensure that the personal data is not attributed to an identified or identifiable natural person.
+Pseudonymisation: Processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information, where that additional information is kept separately and is subject to technical and organizational measures to ensure that the personal data is not attributed to an identified or identifiable natural person.

 Data Subject: An individual from, or in respect of whom, personal information is processed (Section 2 of the Data Protection Act).